CityLights (2014 film)

-CityLights is a 2014 Indian drama film directed by Hansal Mehta starring Rajkummar Rao and actress Patralekha in the lead roles.
-It is a remake of the BAFTA nominated British film Metro Manila (2013).
+CityLights is a 2014 Indian drama film directed by Hansal Mehta, starring Rajkummar Rao and actress Patralekha in the lead roles.
+It is a remake of the BAFTA-nominated British film Metro Manila (2013).
 The film was presented by Fox Star Studios in association with Mahesh Bhatt and Mukesh Bhatt.

-The story is about a poor farmer from Rajasthan coming to Mumbai in search of livelihood.
-The film released on 30 May 2014, and won rave reviews from most critics.
-In spite of releasing in just 350 screens, CityLights became a success due to its low cost of production and consistent collections at the box office.
+The story is about a poor farmer from Rajasthan coming to Mumbai in search of a livelihood.
+The film was released on 30 May 2014, and won rave reviews from most critics.
+In spite of releasing on just 350 screens, CityLights became a success due to its low cost of production and consistent collections at the box office.

 Plot

-Deepak Singh's (played by Rajkumar Rao) life as a former driver in the Indian Army in a village in Rajasthan who owns a garment store is tangled in the web of poverty, hope and despair.
+Deepak Singh's (played by Rajkumar Rao) life as a former driver in the Indian Army in a village in Rajasthan who owns a garment store is tangled in the web of poverty, hope, and despair.
 Deepak's family consists of his ever-supporting wife, Rakhi (played by Patralekha), and their little daughter, Mahi.
-They tag along his journey to Mumbai as he is unable to repay the money he owes for his store.
-With no contacts or addresses, except that of his friend Omkar, Deepak takes extreme measures to search for him when arriving to Mumbai.
+They tag along on his journey to Mumbai as he is unable to repay the money he owes for his store.
+With no contacts or addresses, except that of his friend Omkar, Deepak takes extreme measures to search for him when arriving in Mumbai.

-Deepak is tricked by two con-men who offer to sell him a flat for Rs 10,000 and decamp with the money.
-With no details on them, the Mumbai police refuse to file an F.I.R.
-His wife meets an escort working at a night bar who provides them space in a building under construction as temporary accommodation, and convinces her to work as a bar dancer until Deepak finds a job.
+Deepak is tricked by two conmen who offer to sell him a flat for Rs 10,000 and decamp with the money.
+With no details on them, the Mumbai police refuse to file an FIR.
+His wife meets an escort working at a nightclub, who provides them with temporary accommodation in a building and convinces her to work as a bar dancer until Deepak finds a job.

 Deepak gets hired as a driver for a privately owned security bureau with a monthly pay of Rs 15,000.
-Deepak's senior colleague, Vishnu (played by Manav Kaul) realizes that he is gullible, and does various favours for him in order to gain his trust.
-Vishnu later reveals a plans to loot a parcel being transported by the security agency.
-When Deepak vehemently opposes the idea of the theft, Vishnu blackmails him by revealing that he has hidden a box that he previously stole, in Deepak's house.
+Deepak's senior colleague, Vishnu (played by Manav Kaul), realizes that he is gullible and does various favours for him to gain his trust.
+Vishnu later reveals a plan to loot a parcel being transported by the security agency.
+When Deepak vehemently opposes the idea of the theft, Vishnu blackmails him by revealing that he has hidden a box that he previously stole in Deepak's house.
 Feeling cornered, Deepak agrees to the risky plan of stealing the keys for this box.
 However, Vishnu is attacked and killed in the course of the robbery.
 Meanwhile, Rakhi loses her job.
 Deepak finds the box stolen by his senior in his house and comes up with a plan to ensure Rakhi and Mahi's safe return to their village.

-The movie ends when his attempt to steal the keys from the agency cost him his life but through a shrewd tactic he is able to pass on Rakhi the imprint of the key for the stolen box.
+The movie ends when his attempt to steal the keys from the agency cost him his life, but through a shrewd tactic, he is able to pass on Rakhi the imprint of the key for the stolen box.
 Rakhi and Mahi return to the village with Rakhi lost in memory of Deepak and their happy past.